jliamgrist/reading-notes/102/class1.md

 * An IDE you are familiar with
     * This IDE should have the ability to highlight syntax, use extensions, and easily navigate files
+    * A common IDE is Visual Code Studio, by Microsoft
 * An opperating system you are comfortable with
     * With sufficient memory (RAM) for your projects
 * A smooth integration with GitHub or Gitlab